Lancaster Material Analysis

 Amy Fleming, Computing and Communications, was recruited through the Science and Technology Internship Programme for a one-month internship with LMA.
 Amy built upon the foundation work laid down by a previous science and technology intern and created a bespoke plug-in for the software used for their analysis, which can be further developed by the company at a later date.

-The internship was fully funded through Centre for Global Eco-Innovation (CGE), with a total of £1,200.
+The internship was fully funded through the Centre for Global Eco-Innovation (CGE), with a total of £1,200.
 The CGE is a collaborative partnership, partly financed by the European Regional Development Fund, which unites the expertise, resources and global contacts of Lancaster University, the University of Liverpool, and commercialisation consultancy Inventya Ltd.

 Although LMA has not yet begun trading and is continuing to optimise its services, Amy’s work has allowed the company to complete a number of goals it wished to cover before the business became active in a shorter timeline.